axe/axe-go/GAME.md

   4. Sort applicable jobs and grab highest priority to add to frame jobs until budget is met.
 Same priority jobs can be compared based on which one is most over-due to run.
   5. Assign groups if auto-group is enabled
   6. Executing jobs one group at a time.
 If concurrent, the jobs in a group can be executed at the same time.
+  7. A system (like physics) can define multiple groups to control ordering and each component instance can keep a group ID or the data for each group can be stored separately.

 ## Steering
 Concepts